oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 It's also possible to do things like separate out pods that are being used for testing (say they have a deployment type of test rather than production) or many other parameters.
 If you want more details there is a link to the Prometheus Query language description in the further-information document

-#But it's not a very good visualization
+### But it's not a very good visualization
 Prometheus was not designed to be a high end graphing tool, the graphs cannot for instance be saved so you can get back to them later.
-For that we need to move on to the next ;ab and have a look at the capabilities of Grafana
+For that we need to move on to the next lab and have a look at the capabilities of Grafana

+---

+You have reached the end of this lab !!

+Use your **back** button to return to the **C. Deploying to Kubernetes** section